myelinio/myelin.io/content/blog/recommender-demo.md

 ### Preprocessing (task)

-After the artifacts and the shared folder, the next step is to define all the tasks this deployment needs.
-The first one is the preprocessing step.
+The first compute step is the preprocessing step, this downloads the Movielens data to the shared folder and puts it in a format the training steps needs.
-It needs a set of packages that the code will be using.
+This taks needs a set of packages that the code will be using.
-In this case this is shared between all three steps, but it is possible to have different set used for each step.
+In this case this is shared between the preprocessing and training steps, but it is possible to have different set of requirements used in each step.

 *requirements.txt* contains some basic Python packages:
 ```